 Dr. Daniel Barquero, MD, is originally from Costa Rica.
 He earned his medical degree from the Universidad de Ciencias Médicas in Costa Rica.
 He is a Dermatology Resident at Hospital Rafael Ángel Calderón Guardia with the educational support of the University of Costa Rica.
 He also has a Masters degree in Rare Diseases by the University of Valencia.
-Dr. Barquero has a particular interest in General Dermatology, Trichology and Rare Diseases.
+Dr. Barquero has a particular interest in General Dermatology, Inflammatory, Autoimmune, Blistering conditions and Rare Diseases.
 He is also an active member of several medical societies, including EADO, EAACI, EADV, CILAD and the International Dermoscopy Society.
 Dr. Barquero continues to explore his interest in clinical research.